The Essential First Step

 In addition to instilling accountability and responsibility for stable, independent living, recovery residences can provide the ideal platform for a complete Continuum of Care from intake to employment, including MAT, Peer-Driven Support, Workforce Development, and Social Enterprise.

 To this end, the Fletcher Group works hand-in-hand with the National Association of Recovery Residences (NARR) to ensure a nationally unified voice while helping develop and refine the NARR Training Portal, National Directory, and Outcomes Portal.
 We also assist NARR in establishing new affiliates wherever needed.
+(For more about our collaboration with NARR, click Our Partners.

 The Fletcher Group model for Recovery Housing is made possible by numerous partnerships with federal, state and local entities as well as faith-based and private sector entities.
 For more detailed information, please click on The Model.